yusufaksu19/ProfileRepo/README.md

 ### <div align="center">I used to be a mobile developer.
 Now I will be following other departments.  </div>

-- 🌱 I’m currently learning Python and AI technologies.
+- 🌱 I’m currently learning Unity and Asp.Net Core.